WelcomeThe Integrated Resource

 Hayley Shepherd (W-F)

-During the Summer Term, our theme across the Integrated Resource for both Squirrels and Owls will be ‘Where does Queen Elizabeth II Live?’
+During the Autumn Term, our theme across the Integrated Resource for both Squirrels and Owls will be ‘Knock, Knock, Who’s There?’

-We will begin the summer by sharing the picture book ‘The Queen’s Knickers’ by Nicholas Allan.
+We will begin the autumn term by sharing the picture book ‘The Tiger Who Came to Tea’ by Judith Kerr.
 Over the coming weeks, we will develop our knowledge and understanding of nouns, verbs and adjectives that appear in the vibrant and interesting pictures of this book.
-The aim by the end of this theme will be to create a news report, putting all our previously learned grammar into practice.
+The aim by the end of this theme will be to sequence and retell the story in our own words, using the previously learned grammar.
 In addition and to support our writing, we will explore the story through a range of sensory engaging activities such as painting, model making, role play, singing, dancing and music.
-Our finished product will be presented at an afternoon tea party we will showcase all of our fantastic learning, in person, to our parents.
+We will also be going to the Lyceum Theatre to watch the stage show of the book!